cerebral/cerebral/docs/docs/docs/tutorial/providers.md

 ```

 Now run your code and check the console after doing a request do a server.
-Thats it!
+That's it!
 You have just successfully integrated another provider!

 **Want to dive deeper?** - [Go in depth](../in_depth/providers.md), or move on with the tutorial